kjolley/BIGSdb_documentation/dbase_setup.rst

     otherwise all values defined in the database will be included: 'yes' or 'no', default 'no'.
 This setting can be overridden by individual user preferences.

+* geography_point_lookup

+  * Set to 'yes' if this field should be linked to a lookup table of GPS coordinates in order to facilitate mapping within the isolate information page and the Field Breakdown plugin.
+If any fields have this value set, you need to install the lookup tables by running the isolatedb_geocoding.sql script against the isolate database.
+This also requires that the PostgreSQL PostGIS module is installed.

 * group